GoogleCloudPlatform/nodejs-docs-samples/.github/cloud-samples-tools/README.md

 This is a collection of tools used for Cloud Samples maintenance and infrastructure.

+This tool has one function:

+- `affected` finds the affected packages given a list of diffs.

 ## Config files

 For this tools, we refer to a **package** as an isolated directory, which contains a "package file".